top of page

 Prior to putting the cloves in the ground, break up the garlic heads to gain access to the individual cloves, leaving as much of the papery covering on each clove intact as possible.
 Select only the firmest, largest cloves to plant.
 Put the smaller cloves aside for now, and use them for cooking or baking.
 Discard cloves with bruises or those that are soft.
 These cloves are potential targets for fungal organisms in the soil.
 Handle the cloves gently.
 Don't let them fall onto a hard surface as the “basal plate”, or base, of the clove, may become damaged.
 The basil plate is the underlying stem of the future garlic plant.
 Any damage to the plate can result in a smaller garlic head or clove rot.

-Plant cloves 3 inches deep, orienting them so the pointy side facing up.
+Plant cloves 3, 4, 5 inches deep, orienting them so the pointy side faces up.
 Plant cloves 4, 5 or 6 inches apart.
 Garlic is commonly planted in double or triple rows that are 2-3 feet apart.
 If planting in rows, leave plenty of space around each plant - enough space to walk or navigate any equipment you may use to weed, water and harvest.
 This helps prevent the soil around the growing bulb from getting compacted.
 Growing garlic from bulbils or seed is also a possibility.
 Some growers believe that growing garlic from garlic 'seeds' (which are small bulbs that develop at the tip of the garlic scape) can help the garlic adapt to your climate.
 Growing from bulbils may produce more robust garlic over time.

 To Mulch or Not to Mulch?